Icon Nutrition Outline Food

 beagle chewing on a bully stick

 Do you have a champion chewer in your house?
-Always finding your shoes and other items you leave on the floor mauled when you get home?
-As dog owners, we know our pups love to chew (some much more than others!) — and they need to keep themselves occupied when they’re not getting attention.
-It’s tough to find sturdy chew toys for dogs who make it their life’s mission to gnaw on anything they can get their paws on.
+Are you always finding your shoes and other items you leave on the floor mauled when you get home?
+As dog owners, we know our pups love to chew (some much more than others!)
+They need to keep themselves occupied when they’re not getting attention.
+It’s tough to find sturdy chew toys for dogs who make it their mission to gnaw on anything they can get their paws on.

 There are a lot of chew treats, bones, and rawhide products on the market.
-But does your dog seem to rip right through them and gobble them up quickly?
+But does your dog seem to rip through them and gobble them up quickly?
 And what’s really in those products, anyway?
 Bully sticks for dogs are a safer, more nutritional alternative to a lot of the “junk” on the market.
 But what exactly are bully sticks, and what are they made from?
-Are they truly safer for dogs?
+The answer to this might shock you!
+And are they truly safer for dogs?
 Keep reading to find answers to these common questions and more.

 What Are Bully Sticks Made Of?

 What is a bully stick?
 To put it bluntly, bully sticks come from bull penises, called pizzles (from an old-fashioned word for penis).
-Pizzles are 100% beef tendon – all-natural, and contain nutritional value.
+They are also called beef pizzles, bully bones, bully chews, pizzle sticks, or steer sticks.
+Pizzles are 100% beef tendon; they are tasty, all-natural, and high in protein and other nutrients.
+Good quality bully sticks should be chemical-free.

-The manufacturers dry, drain, and flavor pizzles before placing them on the market for your dog’s enjoyment.
-Many of these sticks are all-natural and last much longer than similar products on the market, like rawhide or manufactured bones.
+The manufacturers drain and air-dry the pizzles before marketing them for your dog’s enjoyment.
+Some manufacturers also bake them, and others flavor them.
+Many of these animal-derived treats also last much longer than similar products on the market, like rawhide or bones.
+Beef pizzles should be kept in an air-tight container to maintain freshness.

 Are Bully Sticks Safe For Dogs?

-There’s conflicting information about the safety of bully sticks for dogs, and wondering is beef pizzle safe for dogs.
-Most of the buzz on the web from veterinarians and all-natural dog-product websites say these chews are not only safe but they also provide easily digestible beef protein nutrition, rich in taurine (an amino acid that contributes to your dog’s healthy heart muscles and eyesight).
+There’s conflicting information about the safety of bully sticks for dogs, and many people wonder if beef pizzle is safe for dogs.
+Most of the buzz on the web from veterinarians and all-natural dog-product websites says these chews are safe and provide high-quality beef protein, which is easy for their stomach to digest.
+They are also a great source of taurine, an amino acid that contributes to your dog’s heart, muscle, and eyesight health.

-These same sources say they are low-fat and effective for helping keep your dog’s teeth clean.
-But make sure that the bully stick isn’t too hard for your dog’s teeth, which could cause a tooth injury.
-A good rule of thumb is that if you can indent the chew with a fingernail, then it’s not too hard.
+They are also effective in keeping your dog’s teeth clean by removing plaque and stimulating healthy gums.
+But make sure that the bully stick isn’t too hard for your dog’s teeth.
+Otherwise, it could cause a tooth injury.
+A good rule of thumb is that it’s not too hard if you can indent the chew with a fingernail.

 Are Bully Sticks Safe For Puppies?

-Even though they’re easily digestible, bully sticks can pose a choking hazard, especially for smaller dogs and young puppies.
+Bully sticks can pose a choking hazard, especially for smaller dogs and young puppies.
 As your dog chews the stick down to a few inches wide, it can be small enough that your dog tries to swallow it whole.
-But at that size and shape, it can become lodged in your dog’s throat.
-So, it’s important to keep an eye on your pup when he’s enjoying one and take it away once it gets smaller to prevent choking.
+But at that size and shape, it can become lodged in your dog’s throat or cause a stomach or intestinal blockage.
+So, it’s essential to keep an eye on your pup when they enjoy one and take it away once it gets too small to prevent choking.
+This is also true for adult dogs, but there is less of a risk for them.

 Best Bully Sticks